shreyas-satish/worldview/README.md

 Download the img/ folder.
 You're free to rename this folder if you want.

 Download the map.css.
-Make sure you grep through this file and change the image paths appropriately.
+Make sure you grep through this file and change the image paths appropriately (Not to worry, there aren't many).

 ## Creating a WorldView